Class: Aws::Rekognition::Client

 ) and a Kinesis data stream (Output

-.
-For example, the collection containing faces that you want to recognize.
+, specifying the collection that contains the faces you want to recognize.
 After you have finished analyzing a streaming video, use StopStreamProcessor to stop processing.If you are creating a stream processor to detect labels, you provide as input a Kinesis video stream (

 Input